do-not-track-me/isothiazoline-allergy/README.md

 , a preservative used in most liquid detergents, cleaning products, etc.

-(I have pasted you this link since it's pretty tedious to explain a somewhat complex subject repeatedly to everyone)
+(I have pasted you this link since it's pretty tedious to explain a somewhat complex subject repeatedly to everyone.
+The text is written in the context of EU / finnish legislation and common local products. )

 # What this means in practice